dimensionalpocket/3d-client-three/README.md

 // Attach the floor to the scene.
 // (Only root-level renderables need to be attached to the scene.) client.feed('attach', 'mesh', 'floor', 'scene', 'test-scene')

-// Finally, make the floor visible,
-//   which will make the character visible as well. client.feed('show', 'floor', true)

 // Set the active scene.
 client.feed('scene', 'test-scene')